 Wallets will also likely stick around for a while — even when they don’t carry any paper money.
 That’s because wallets offer a convenient way to store drivers’ licenses, loyalty cards, and family photos.
 Most modern smartphones can duplicate these core functions, but it will take some time for this practice to become 100 percent universal.

-Even if every person adopted mobile payments or fraudulent activity seized to exist — cash would still be here to stay.
+Even if every person adopted mobile payments or fraudulent activity ceased to exist — cash would still be here to stay.

 Not convinced?
 Keep in mind the following:

 In the coming years, fewer of your customers will use cash.
-The number will probably never reach 0 percent, but the general downward trend is unmistakable.
+The number will probably never reach 0 percent, but the general downward trend is unmistakable given the speed with which the payments landscape continues to evolve.